 HR Information System

 If your company has a really good HR information system, it will support all the important aspects of human resources described above.
 For instance, it will have software that is capable of tracking applicants during recruitment processes and monitoring performance on an ongoing basis.
-It might even have a good learning management system that is used to distribute content to employees internally, and to maintain budgets for training and acquiring learning materials.
+It might even have a good learning management system to distribute content to employees internally, and maintain budgets for training and acquiring learning materials.